grassrootseconomics/org-website/content/Blog/youth-employment.md

 Author: Will Ruddick
 Date: Jan 28 2021
 Slug: youth-employment
 Summary: Using a basic income (Sarafu in Kenya) youth can support their elderly and vulnerable by giving them their Sarafu.
 Then those...

-tags

-: elderly,youth,Basic Income
+Tags: elderly,youth,Basic Income

 ![image](images/blog/youth-employment1.webp)